Search Lincoln Cannon Menu

 Listen to recording

-On the Mormon blog, By Common Consent, in a post entitled “Towards a Mormon Darwinism”, Steven P asked how readers reconcile evolution with various aspects of Mormonism, and wondered whether we could do so while preserving notions of God’s creation, Adam’s fall and Christ’s atonement.
-Of course, I think we can, and that we should without appeals to anything supernatural.
-Below are my thoughts.
+On the Mormon blog, By Common Consent, in a post entitled “Towards a Mormon Darwinism,” Steven P asked how readers reconcile evolution with various aspects of Mormonism.
+And he wondered whether we could do so while preserving notions of God’s creation, Adam’s fall, and Christ’s atonement.
+Of course, I think we can.
+And I think we should without appeals to anything supernatural.

-God interacts selectively with his creation, leveraging the natural laws within which he found himself while attempting to expedite the organization of gods like himself for purposes beyond our current anatomical capacity to imagine.
-Thus, God is (among other things) an engineer: working within his knowledge of the possible (science) to discover and create a world more congruent with our desires.
+The Gods interact selectively with creation, leveraging the natural laws within which they found themselves while attempting to expedite the organization of Gods like themselves, for purposes beyond our current anatomical capacity to imagine.
+Thus, God is (among other things) an engineer: working within knowledge of the possible (science) to discover and create a world more congruent with our desires.

 Thanks for reading!
 My work has significant costs in time and money.
 If you find value in it, please consider supporting me in the following ways: